Information about Berklee Latino

 What’s the program like?

-Classes are in lecture, master class, and/or clinic format and topics include areas such as instrumental technique, improvisation, and harmony.
+Classes are in lecture, master class, and/or clinic format and topics include instrumental technique, improvisation, and harmony.
 Students will then apply these skills in ensembles and special lectures.
 The ensembles and special lectures focus on exploring different styles, mainly within the Latin music genre.

 What’s the schedule?